kartikey-sapra/thrive-market-take-home/README.md

 ii.
 Web service docker where the flask is run and port is forwarded to 5000
 iii.
 Swagger UI where the `swagger.json` is loaded.
 To open swagger UI open localhost:5001 and enter `http://localhost:5001/swagger.json` as URL

+### Assumptions
+i.
+In case of errors API returns status code 200 but in json `"status"` key's value reflects the actual error

 ### Calling API

 #### Successful Call